banner

 upon leaving, I always thank her.

-in winter her body rips out a rhapsodic roar.
+rips out a rhapsodic roar.

-her body, twist her outpourings.
+twist her lines.

-her droplets touch your face
+yet her droplets touch your face

 like soft winter kisses.

-I come each week with the satisfaction
+I come each week

-of knowing she
+with the satisfaction of knowing

-is never somewhere else.
+she is never somewhere else.

 © 2021 K.J.
 Baker